Fun StuffTips

 – From “Follow your Heart” – by Andrew Matthews

-Mindfully endeavoring to find an interesting medically related trivia to learn from each patient before mentally letting them go has become a fun little game for me.
-For example – I often use Wikipedia, Google news or even youtube to see what related trivia a search might bring .
-For example a search on ‘Tramadol’ on a ‘boring’ patient’s med list brought up how it was erroneously thought to be a trans-enantiomer hence misnamed Tramadol and also another dark reality of Tramadol .
+Mindfully endeavoring to find interesting medically related trivia to learn from each patient before mentally letting them go has become a fun little game for me.
+For example – I often use Wikipedia, Google-news or even Youtube to see what related trivia a search might bring up.
+For example, a search on ‘Tramadol’ on a ‘boring’ patient’s med list brought up how it was erroneously thought to be a trans-enantiomer hence misnamed Tramadol and also another dark reality of Tramadol .
 We have covered some drug-name origins on a quiz before.
-Maybe your boring patient has a interesting family history or a past medical that you don’t know enough about.
-Physical presence of a patient is a powerful memory maker when we read something in context.
-So go one…get creative & see 😎
+Maybe your boring patient has an interesting family history or a past medical that you don’t know enough about.
+Physical presence of a patient is a powerful memory maker when we read something in context…get creative & see 😎